 For Immediate Release

-SAN FRANCISCO, October 19, 2017 – Since 1963, The San Francisco Foundation’s Community Leadership Awards have recognized the Bay Area’s most creative, innovative, and community-driven leaders who address the region’s most pressing challenges.
+SAN FRANCISCO, CA – Since 1963, The San Francisco Foundation’s Community Leadership Awards have recognized the Bay Area’s most creative, innovative, and community-driven leaders who address the region’s most pressing challenges.
 Today, we announce the winners of the 2017 awards:

 · Arts Award: Dr. Ayodele Nzinga, founder, The Lower Bottom Playaz, a theater troupe in West Oakland which has become a gateway to employment in the performing arts for actors of color in Oakland.